U.S. Supreme Court Strikes Down the Trump Administration’s IEEPA Tariffs

 On February 20, 2026 the United States Supreme Court struck down the Trump Administration’s use of IEEPA Tariffs.

 • The Supreme Court’s ruling does not rule on if or how tariffs which have already been collected will be refunded or not.
-Further litigation will likely determine this.
-At this time refunds have not been authorized and we have no further information on this yet.

-• This ruling does NOT affect tariffs imposed under different legal authorities such as Section 232 and 301 tariffs.
+• This ruling does not affect tariffs imposed under different legal authorities such as Section 232 and 301 tariffs.

 • Section 232 and 301 tariffs both require formal investigations that usually take several months to complete and implement.
 In general these tariffs have been upheld by the courts.

-PREPARE NOW FOR POSSIBLE REFUNDS
+PREPARE NOW FOR REFUNDS

 Please visit the U.S. Customs ACE Portal Page to apply: https://www.cbp.gov/trade/automated/how-to-use-ace/portal-applying